-With an excellent pay scale and high demand, data engineering can be a lucrative career option.
-However, you might want to know the following before committing to a career as a data engineer:
+Data engineering is the seventh-best job in America for 2022, according to Glassdoor, and data engineers earn, on average, $115,267 a year.
+With an excellent pay scale and high demand, data engineering can be a lucrative career option, especially in the e-commerce sector.
+However, you might consider the following information before committing to a data engineering career.

-Table of Contents:
+Table of Contents

 - Data Engineering: What Are the Responsibilities?